RobMeyer/winrt-api/windows.graphics.imaging/bitmapdecoder_getframeasync_2007262834.md

 The zero-based index of the frame to be retrieved.

 ## -returns
-Object that manages the asynchronous retrieval of the frame.
+Object that manages the asynchronous retrieval of the [BitmapFrame](bitmapframe.md).

 ## -remarks
 You don't need to use this method to access data from the first frame in an image file.
 [BitmapDecoder](bitmapdecoder.md) already provides a method to access the first frame.